Jeremymcg88/README-Generator/README.md

-# generate ReadMe.md
+# generate ReadMe
 undefined
 ## Description

-creating a ReadMe utilizing node JS and inquirer
+generating a readme utilizing node and inquirer packages

 ## Table of Contents